 - Connectivity: Wirelessly connect and control a wide range of compatible smart devices from 40+ partner brands, including voice assistants, lights & switches, speakers, cameras, sensors and more

-- 24/7 monitoring: Receive app alerts from connected devices when there’s unexpected activity in your home.
+- 24/7 Monitoring: Receive app alerts from connected devices when there’s unexpected activity in your home.
 Material: Plastic.
-Range (Feet) - 50-130 feet
+Range (Ft.) - 50-130 feet

 In other words, SmartThings Hub acts like the brain or the bridge that links your smart locks, smart doorbells, security cameras, sensors, etc. together so that all of the hardware from different brands can communicate with each other.

 SmartThings Hub connects with other smart home devices completely wireless and enables you to control and manage all of the devices via the powerful SmartThings App.

 You can use multiple smart home devices from different brands without limiting only one company.